About

 .webp)

-Historica follows the principles of interdisciplinarity, decentralization, and reliance on artificial intelligence.
+Historica follows the principles of interdisciplinarity, decentralization, and reliance on artificial intelligence in history.

-Interdisciplinarity: Historica combines knowledge from history, archaeology, geography, anthropology, computer science, linguistics, cultural studies, philosophy, political science, sociology, and also from emerging fields today.
-This ensures a comprehensive, scientifically grounded view of historical development.
+Interdisciplinarity: Historica combines knowledge from history, archaeology, geography, anthropology, computer science, linguistics, cultural studies, philosophy, political science, sociology, and related emerging fields.
+This approach ensures a comprehensive and scientifically grounded view of historical development.
+The project makes use of methods found in historical GIS, the study of historical time series, and the analysis of large historical datasets, helping researchers work with complex information in a structured and meaningful way.

-Decentralization: Historica is open for wide collaboration in various forms from scholars, researchers, AI specialists, and interested enthusiasts.
-The project aims to create a global non-hierarchical community, each participant of which would contribute freely to the digital footprint of human history.
+Decentralization: Historica is open to broad collaboration from scholars, researchers, AI specialists, and interested enthusiasts.
+The aim is to build a global, non-hierarchical community in which participants freely contribute to the digital footprint of human history.
+Contributors support the refinement of world history maps, the expansion of the historical world atlas, and the development of resources that connect geography with historical change.

 Who is Historica for?

-In its cultural direction, Historica is addressed to museum, archive and library workers, cultural studies scholars, art historians and specialists in the preservation and restoration of historical heritage, tourism industry workers, authors and researchers in the field of cultural and historical publications, organizers of cultural festivals and events, local communities, public organizations, PR and marketing specialists in the field of culture, as well as politicians, legislators, and administrators in the field of culture.
+In its cultural direction, Historica serves museum, archive, and library professionals, cultural studies scholars, art historians, and specialists in the preservation and restoration of heritage.
+It is also relevant for tourism professionals, researchers in cultural and historical publishing, organizers of cultural events, local communities, public organizations, and those involved in culture policy.
+The platform offers resources that support cultural heritage interpretation, historical geography, and the understanding of places through digital history projects and online historical maps.

-In its recreational direction, Historica is intended for gamers, game developers, participants in historical reconstructions, scriptwriters and producers of historical films and series, authors of historical literature, members of historical clubs and societies, educational and popular science platforms, lovers of popular history, organizers of historical events and festivals, influencers and bloggers in the field of history and culture.
+In its recreational direction, Historica appeals to gamers, game developers, creators of historical reconstructions, screenwriters and producers of historical films and series, authors of historical literature, members of historical clubs and societies, and platforms dedicated to popular science and historical education.
+Through interactive world maps, historical timelines, and visually rich tools that allow users to learn history from maps, Historica provides immersive ways to explore the past for education and entertainment.

 Team